click here to go direct to the translation

 Because the modern day Western Mind is less mired in manmade tradition and human pride (it has less cultural pride as baggage); it is showing signs of greater openness and flexibility in receiving the essence teachings of Raj and Hatha Yoga.

 Granted Patanjali only gives three sutras to asana practice (II.46-48), six sutras to pranayama and breathing (I. 31, I.34, II.49-52, and two to pratyhara ( ), it is difficult to say with certainty that he meant them to be used for anything other than as preparation dhyana (as a silent sitting meditation practice) and that they were yet to become elaborated in the yoga tradition in which he practiced.
 What can be said with certainty is that these practices became refined greatly within a few hundred years after Patanjali.
-If hatha yoga practices are used to supplement raj yoga, or if (According to Sri Goraknath) Hatha yoga incorporates raj yoga and extends it, such a debate seems to be one of egoic ownership.
-What might interest the modern reader is how to utilize any of these practices in order to live a life of integrity, to experience samadhi in all our relations, and to acknowledge and embody that integrity in all our relations.
+If hatha yoga practices are used to supplement raj yoga, or if (according to Sri Goraknath) Hatha yoga incorporates raj yoga and extends it, such a debate seems to be one of egoic ownership, but not pertinent.
+What might interest the modern reader is how to utilize these practices in order to live a life of integrity, to experience samadhi in All Our Relations, and to acknowledge and embody that integrity in and as All Our Relations.
+It is this limitless and timeless all encompassing Great Integrity, which is the subject of yoga, and which yogis naturally reflect.

 Sanatana Dharma can be a large topic.
-Sanatana is best translated as eternal or original while dharma means natural law.
+Sanatana is best translated as eternal, timeless, or original while dharma means natural law (untouched by man's conceptual frameworks).
 It can be translated as Natural Eternal Law or Unconditioned primordial natural law unaltered or distorted by bias or ignorance.
 Beyond the limitations of time and place, in it remains the entire history of the evolution of the cosmos -- all time, space, and dimensions.
 It is entirely uncompounded and uncontrived -- natural and the only all encompassing "unthing" that could be said to be entirely self existing as-it-is.

 As an all inclusive reality Sanatana Dharma is not dependent upon artifice or even the human species in order to exist let alone any one of man's religions.
 Rather it existed from before the very beginning and never ends, yet it is clothed in creation/evolution when we learn to see with naked awareness.
 It can be called dharma -- the true nature of Reality.
 Philosophers can fill books "about" it, but one thing is for sure it is beyond ownership of any one person, group, religion, nationality, province, cult, or guardian race, albeit many have claimed exclusive ownership.
 It can not be grasped by the human intellect, yet it can be intimately experienced.